 Cambridge Crossing is a 43-acre, mixed-use development connected to Kendall Square near the center of Boston.
 Parcel G consists of a 14-story, 451,000-square-foot building with three levels of underground parking.
 Above the occupied floors are two penthouse levels for mechanical systems that accommodate the extensive ventilation systems required for laboratory use.
 To improve the building’s climate resilience, mechanical equipment – such as emergency generators – are located in the penthouse rather than the basement.

-We are providing structural engineering services to Perkins&Will for the building, which will be an integral part of the neighborhood when it's completed in 2021.
+We are providing structural design and acoustic, noise and vibration services to Perkins&Will for the building, which will be an integral part of the neighborhood when it's completed in 2021.

 - The building's main structural design goal is to accommodate an open-plan layout for maximum tenant flexibility with high-bay spans up to 60 feet from core to façade.
 To achieve this, our engineers studied several floor bay layouts, considering concrete weight, column spacing and beam spacing to identify the most efficient design that also satisfies the deflection and vibration criteria.
 The result is a framing plan with no intermediate columns between the building core and façade.